vw-contra/website/content/sidebar/bio.md

 ---
 headless: true
 ---
 I'm vw_contra.
-This is a test intro!
+This is my personal blog!

-I look forward to blogging soon!
+Below is my Twitch that I rarely ever stream on and my email you can message me at!